How Many Work Hours & Days Are in a Year?

 • 2080 Work Hours in a Year

-However, there are a lot of different exceptions to these general rules.
+Of course, there are a lot of different exceptions to these general rules.
 Not every year has the same number of weekdays.
-Not every year has the same number of days (leap years).
+Not every year has the same number of days (2024 is a leap year).

 How to Quickly Count Work Days (Weekdays)